ndoll1998/AppliedTransformers/tasks/AspectBasedSentimentAnalysis/README.md

     def forward(self, **kwargs) -> (torch.tensor, torch.tensor):
         """ The forward call of the model """
         # This function receives the keyword arguments returned by the preprocess function.
-        # It needs to return the logits for aspects and opinion of the current batch
+        # It needs to return the loss and polarity logits of the current batch
-        # separately at first two positions.
+        # at first two positions.
 Additional returns will be ignored.
         return logits, *additionals

 ```